Robdeseg/HTML-CSS-Portfolio-Project/README.md

 The navigation dropdown bar for mobile phone sized screns was taken from the following site, though amendments were made (mentioned above) to make it pass validation checks.

 https://codepen.io/ngochuynh/pen/yKrvVZ

+I used pexels.com for an image of a photo gallery for the background of the Exhibition page.

+I would also like to thank the tutors, mentors and allumni at Code Institute for their advice and support throughout the development of this website.
+It has been invaluable.

 [Back to top](<#contents>)